awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-sample-bandr.md

 Creating an Amazon Machine Image \(AMI\) of an instance is a common process used in backup and recovery\.
 You might also choose to copy an AMI to another AWS Region as part of a disaster recovery architecture\.
 Automating common maintenance tasks can reduce downtime if an issue requires failover\.
 AWS Systems Manager Automation actions can help you accomplish this\.
 Automation is a capability of AWS Systems Manager\.

-The following sample AWS Systems Manager runbook below performs these actions:
+The following sample AWS Systems Manager runbook performs these actions:
 + Uses the `aws:executeAwsApi` automation action to create an AMI\.
 + Uses the `aws:waitForAwsResourceProperty` automation action to confirm the availability of the AMI\.
 + Uses the `aws:executeScript` automation action to copy the AMI to the destination Region\.